fieryhenry/Battle-Cats-Save-File-Editor/README.md

  it back in, and fixing save data is used elsewhere bug: [BC help vid Updated - YouTube](https://youtu.be/D6hPnJTlq-U)

 ### Scripts
-You must have your rooted emulator running and have turned on the settings which allow adb for these to work, or have your rooted device connected to your pc
+You must have your rooted emulator running and have turned on the settings which allow adb for these to work, or have your rooted device connected to your pc.<br>
+Run the scripts in command prompt/any other terminal, make sure to be in the same folder as the script itself, so cd into it, or shift+rightclick -> open powershell window here in file explorer and then type ./script_name.bat game_version, e.g ./adb_pull.bat en
 #### <u>Pull</u>
 Gets the save data from the game files.<br>
-Run the script with the argument of the game version that you want, e.g script.bat en<br>
 You can add a second agrument with the path to pull to, otherwise it will pull the save data to the current directory

-[Download](https://raw.githubusercontent.com/fieryhenry/Battle-Cats-Save-File-Editor/main/Batch%20Scripts/adb_pull.bat) (Right click -> save as)
+[Download](https://raw.githubusercontent.com/fieryhenry/Battle-Cats-Save-File-Editor/main/Batch%20Scripts/adb_pull.bat) (Right click -> save as -> change "text document" to "all files" under "save as type" drop down)

 ```batch
 @echo off